 Shoe sizing over the internet can be a little more finicky than clothing.

-As stated above, the resole special boots are in overall good condition except for the soles which will need to be replaced.
-Any scratches, scuffing, or dirt is superficial and will clean up nicely with regular use and by following our boot care guide below.
+As stated above, the “Resole Special” boots are in overall good condition except for the soles which will need to be replaced.
+Any scratches, scuffing, or dirt is superficial and will clean up nicely with regular use and by following our boot care guide above.